Greater Yellowstone Ecosystem: Protected areas

 Ten distinct National Wilderness Areas have been established within the GYE's National Forests since 1966, mandating a higher level of habitat protection than the USFS otherwise uses.

 The GYE also encompasses some privately held and state lands surrounding those managed by the U.S. Government.

 The Trust for Public Land has protected 67,000 acres over about 40 projects in the Greater Yellowstone Ecosystem.

+Animals and plant diversity

+Large mammals

+The GYE is home to some of North America's most iconic wildlife.
+The ecosystem supports the largest free-roaming herds of American bison (Bison bison) on public land, a species central to the region's ecological balance.
+Grizzly bears (Ursus arctos horribilis) and gray wolves (Canis lupus) are apex predators that play crucial roles in regulating prey populations.

+Elk (Cervus canadensis) are abundant and form a key component of the ecosystem, providing sustenance for predators.
+Other significant ungulate species include moose (Alces alces), pronghorn (Antilocapra americana), bighorn sheep (Ovis canadensis), and mountain goats (Oreamnos americanus).

+Birds

+The GYE is home to a variety of birds, including iconic species like Bald Eagles, Golden Eagles and Peregrine Falcons.
+Osprey populations around Yellowstone Lake, have experienced declines, linked to the decrease in Cutthroat Trout.
+Several bird species act as keystone species within the GYE.
+For example, the Clark's Nutcracker plays a crucial role in the dispersal of the all-important Whitebark Pine seeds.

 Management by species

 Ecological management has been most often advanced through concerns over individual species rather than over broader ecological principles.
 Though 20 or 30 or even 50 years of information on a population may be considered long-term by some, one of the important lessons of Greater Yellowstone management is that even half a century is not long enough to give a full idea of how a species may vary in its occupation of a wild ecosystem.

 The Yellowstone hot springs are important for their diversity of thermophilic bacteria.
 These bacteria have been useful in studies of the evolution of photosynthesis and as sources of thermostable enzymes for molecular biology.
 Although the smell of sulfur is common and there are some sulfur fixing cyanobacteria, it has been found that hydrogen is being used as an energy source by extremophile microbes.